Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

 #### Installation Additions

 1\.
-Let’s add PHP by adding another module entry, like `ping:` to the `playbook.yml` file, so that it looks like the following:
+Previously, you used the `ping` module to connect to your machine.
+This time, you’ll be using the `apt` module to install something on that machine:

 <pre class="file" data-filename="playbook.yml" data-target="replace"><blockquote>